 It’s possible you’ve heard people say that grinding coffee beans at home improves the taste.
 And you never listened to them, did you?
 Well, for people who are serious about improving the flavor of their home-brewed coffee, grinding the beans immediately before preparation is an important step.
 You actually lose a lot of the coffee bean’s flavor when you buy pre-ground coffee.

 We grind up the coffee beans because it’s easier to extract the taste and aromatic properties in that form.
 However, immediately after being ground up, oxygen and moisture can start degrading those tastes.
 Additionally, carbon dioxide, which facilitates oil absorption, releases extremely fast after the bean has been ground up.
-For the best-tasting coffee, grind your beans immediately before using them.
+For the best-tasting coffee, get whole bean coffee, and grind your beans immediately before using them.

 Use a French Press